trywilco/wilco-docs/docs/building-your-quest/actions/store-user-property.md

 ---
-title: store_user_propery
+title: store_user_property
 parent: Actions
 grand_parent: Building Your Quest
 ---

-# store_user_propery
+# store_user_property

 ### Description

 **Type**: Action

-Save a value under the user, so you'll able to use it later
+Save a value under the user, so you'll be able to use it later.

 ## Params